OpenEvalProject/evals/manuscripts/elife-39399/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/39399/elife-39399-fig6-v2.jpg)

-**Figure 6.:** AP1 in phenotypic buffering and canalization.(a) Non-linear relationship between AP1 expression and petal number (black line).
+**Figure 6.:** (a) Non-linear relationship between AP1 expression and petal number (black line).
 The range of AtAP1 expression (orange) is within a zone of high phenotypic robustness, while the range of ChAP1 expression (brown) is outside of this robust zone, such that petal number is sensitive to perturbations. (b) Left: decanalization of petal number in C. hirsuta from an invariant phenotype of four petals, typified by A. thaliana.
 AP1 divergence (orange arrow) allowed phenotypic expression of QTL (blue arrows) in the C. hirsuta genome to quantitatively affect petal number.
 Right: cartoons of Waddington’s landscape depicting petal number as a canalized phenotype in A. thaliana (ball rolls down path of least resistance shaped by canals in the landscape); this landscape is underpinned by a genetic network including AP1 (orange rope) and QTL (blue ropes).
 Decanalization of petal number in C. hirsuta involved regulatory changes in AP1 (cut orange rope) that relaxed its epistasis over QTL that cause petal number to vary (deformations in the landscape).
 Based on (Waddington, 1957; Paaby and Rockman, 2014).

 Waddington’s model of canalization invokes a similar concept of phenotypic buffering against natural variation.
 In his classical metaphor of marbles rolling down canals, he depicted the surface of the landscape being pulled down by guy ropes and fastened to anchors that represented genes (Waddington, 1957).
 Like this, the genetic underpinnings of the landscape may vary, but produce a consistent phenotype (e.g. A. thaliana petal number, Figure 6b) (Paaby and Rockman, 2014).
 Petal number is invariant among natural accessions of A. thaliana, reflecting its robustness to genetic variation.
 However, we could change A. thaliana petal number to variable by complementing ap1 mutants with the AP1 genomic locus from C. hirsuta.
 These flowers mimicked the variable petal number found in C. hirsuta, suggesting that there may be variability in the gene regulatory network controlling petal number in A. thaliana that is hidden beneath the uniformity of wild-type development.